-The key issues raised in the submission are discussed in the planning assessment above, however a full summary of the submissions along with the applicant and City responses, is also provided in Attachment 7 to this Report.
+The key issues raised in the submission are discussed in the planning assessment above, however a full summary of the submissions along with the applicant and City responses, is also provided in Attachment 7 to Report CJ124-09/20.

 The proposal has been assessed against the relevant planning framework including LPS3, the WACP and SPP7.3.
 As part of the assessment the application was reviewed by the JDRP and was also advertised for public comment.